Fip20/RocketGame/README.md

 ## Description
 We made a game of a rocket that has to avoid obstacles.
 The goal of this project is to emulate the classic game that could be found on old phones or arcade machines on the Booster-Pack screen.
 The player, then, will have to move the rocket left or right with the joystick of the Booster-pack having to avoid the obstacles represented by the red squares and keep standing on the black squares collecting as many points as possible.
 To improve the user experience also we have added visual and audible feedback, in example a green LED while the game is in play and a red LED when you lose.
-Also once you lose the buffer sounds a Game Over sound.
+Also once you lose the buzzer sounds a Game Over sound.
 The project was done using the boosterpack, MSP432 and ESP32 interconnected with each other.
 The ESP32 is connected to the MSP432 and the Booster Pack.
 Through the ESP32, we retrieve the top global scores, which are saved on the server.
 <hr>